Correlational Tractography & Connectometry

 - Overwrite the .db.fib.gz file by [File][Save DB as…]

-Skipping this if your study is a cross-sectional study (has no repeat scans of the same subjects).
+Skip this step if your study is a cross-sectional study (has no repeat scans of the same subjects).

-- In the top menu, select [Tools][Longitudinal scans…] to bring up the subject match window:
+- In the top menu, select [Tools][Longitudinal scans…] to bring up the subject matching window:

-The “metric” group box allows you to define how the difference is calculated. “a-b” calculates the absolute difference (recommended) by “the study scan (a) - the baseline (b)”, whereas “(a-b)/(a+b)” calculates the difference as a ratio. “a-b” is recommended here.
-If your data were acquired from different scanners or sites, you may need to check “Normalize QA”.
+The “metric” group box allows you to define how the difference is calculated. “scan2-scan1” calculates the difference (recommended), whereas “(scan2-scan1)/scan1” calculates the difference as a percentage of the first scan.

 Click “Ok” to calculate the difference between scans and go back to the database window.